Line of Credit vs. Credit Card: Which One Is Best for You?

 A line of credit is a loan that allows you to access money on demand.
 You'll have to qualify and apply for the loan.
 Once approved, you'll be assigned a credit limit and can borrow as much or as little of it as you want.

-There are two main types of lines of credit: unsecured and secured.
+There are 2 main types of lines of credit: unsecured and secured.

 • Unsecured lines of credit don't rely on anything for collateral.
 These are personal lines of credit that you apply for, and the issuer considers your finances before approving you for a specific amount and assigning an interest rate.

 • Secured lines of credit are attached to collateral – something valuable that you put down as proof you will repay the debt.
-The most common are home equity lines of credit (HELOCs), which are available to homeowners with at least 20% to 35% equity in their homes.
+The most common are home equity lines of credit (HELOCs), which are available to homeowners with at least 20% to 35% home equity.
 Remember, though, that if you fail to repay your loan, you could lose your home.

 Once you've agreed to the lender's terms and opened the credit line, you can access the money by: